-- Students seeking a degree program in literature may also wish to consider the specializations available, such as concentrations in creative writing, linguistics or poetry.
+- Students may wish to consider available specializations in a literature program, such as concentrations in creative writing, linguistics or poetry.

-- Some students who may work full time or have other responsibilities may prefer applying to schools offering online and other distance education opportunities.
+- Students who work full time or have other responsibilities may prefer applying to schools offering online and other distance education opportunities.

 - Students interested in teaching careers may seek a graduate degree program that provides them with the opportunity to simultaneously earn master's degrees in both literature and education.